 Once the recommendation form has been received, (please just one rec form per applicant) or in the case of a re-submission, the recommender has signed off for the current year, the candidate will be sent the URL for the online application and will have four weeks to complete and submit to the Guild.
 Once applications are reviewed, select candidates are invited for personal interviews.
 Approximately twenty-five writers/writing teams will be invited to join the Program.

 Candidates will be evaluated principally on leadership, experience, project development (where relevant) and assessment of immediate need.
 The spectrum of applicants ranges from current showrunners to novice television writers with active development or picked-up pilots.
 In making final selections, consideration is given to diversity in terms of genres, personal backgrounds and industry platforms.

-- Online Recommendation Form: September 2018, date tba
+- Online Recommendation Form: Friday, September 14, 2018

-- Online Application: October 2018, date tba
+- Online Application: Monday, October 15, 2018

 If you have any questions concerning the submission process or the Program, please contact Program Director Carole Kirschner at (323) 782-4867 or email the Showrunner Training Program.

 Am I eligible to apply to the SRTP?